BenjaminAtbi/300assignments/A3/README.txt

 - In this simulation, the number of active processes is limited to list capacity.
 Additionally, the number of processes created over the lifetime of the simulation is limited to INT_MAX, with futher process creation resulting in undefined behavior.

+- When a process receives consecutive messages, the last send message will be delivered first.
+This is under the assumption that more recent messages will be more relevant to a process' current state then old messages.